AlephAlpha/Nekomata/doc/Builtins.md

 Take the convolution of two lists of numbers.

+If one of the arguments is a number, it simply multiplies the other argument by that number.

 ### `mean` (`µ`, `1 -> 1`)

 Take the mean of a list of numbers.